amehnd/X_data_mining_R_n_Python/README.md

 ## 📁 Folder & Script Info

-You'll find a few R scripts that do things like:
+You'll find two types of scripts here:

+### 🔵 R Scripts

 - Scrape or retrieve data using libraries like `rvest` or `httr`
-- Convert and clean the raw data
+- Convert and clean raw data
-- Store it for later ML training or analysis
+- Store it for later ML use

+### 🟠 Python Scripts

+- Scrape websites using `requests`, `BeautifulSoup`, or `Selenium`
+- Convert scraped content to structured formats (CSV, JSON)
+- Prep the data for ML tasks using libraries like `pandas`

 > The code might be a little messy or commented for my own understanding — it's all part of the learning process.